MagicPhase/AutoInflate/FIRMWARE/README.txt

 Default system variables like pressures and PWM are stored in "storedData" function with the relevant variables.
 The preference function initiates these defaults.

 Important interface notes:
-Inputting pressures over the selected maximum will reduce the value to the maximum.
-An inflation task "hug or profile" will only execute if the times are not zero!
+* Inputting pressures over the selected maximum will reduce the value to the maximum.
+* An inflation task "hug or profile" will only execute if the times are not zero!
-The values under all menus except CONFIG are usable for the current power cycle.
+* The values under all menus except CONFIG are usable for the current power cycle.
 The SAVE function will store the values for future use.
-Changing the CONFIG menu items requires a reset to take effect.
+* Changing the CONFIG menu items requires a reset to take effect.
 This is forced in the CONFIG navigation.

 Operation notes:
-The noise level of the pump can be tuned by changing the maximum PWM in the AIRSYS menu.
-The threshold ramping value can also be adjusted to allow for a softer start/stop that can make the pump quieter during topping maintenance.
+* The noise level of the pump can be tuned by changing the maximum PWM in the AIRSYS menu.
+The threshold ramping value can also be adjusted to allow for a softer start/stop that can make the pump quieter during the initial start and topping maintenance.
-Motor pulses for system feedback.
+* Motor pulses for system feedback.
 (One) pulse for system functions such as the save function or failure to set a variable.
 (Two) pulses single the end of an inflation task.